VanPonasenkov/dforth/README.md

 # dforth
  Very Raw Demo of a forth compiler in C# (Lacks many features)

-After extracting the folder to a local directory and installing all the necessary .NET debugging components run ` dotnet run @("path_to_file_here")
+After downloading the binary from Releases page run the following command:
 `
+dforth path_to_dmforth_file
+`

-example program - test.dmforth
+example program - examples/test.dmforth